Human sexuality topics

 This section discusses gender identity.
 That is what a person perceives their gender to be.

-- Most adults are cisgendered: they believe that their gender -- as identified at the time of their birth and recorded on their birth certificate -- is the gender that they have had throughout their lifetime, up to and including the present time.
+- A newborn baby's gender is identified at the time of their birth by the appearance of their external sexual organs (a.k.a. primary sexual characteristic).
+This is later recorded on their birth certificate.
+The vast majority of adults are cisgendered: they mature into adulthood identifiying with the gender that they were identified as having at birth and have had throughout their lifetime, up to and including the present time.

 - A very small minority of adults consider themselves to be transgender or transsexual.
 They regard themselves as either male, or female, or of neither gender, or of both genders.
-That is:
+Among this small minority:

-- In most cases they regard themselves as being born with a body of one gender and a brain that tells them firmly, irresistably, and unambiguously that they are of the other gender.
+- Most regard themselves as being born with a body of one gender and a brain that tells them firmly, irresistably, and unambiguously that they are of the other gender.
+They are not "gender confused."
+They are very aware of what gender they are.
+However, it is opposite to the gender that they were identified with at birth.

-- A few transgender persons will not regard themselves as having a gender.
+- A small minority of transgender persons regard themselves as not having a gender.
 The concept of gender has no meaning to them.

-- A few experience their gender identity switching from time to time between male and female;
+- A few experience their gender identity as switching from time to time between female and male;

-- A few believe that they are continuously both male and female.
+- A few believe that they are both male and female.

 Many cisgendered people find this alternate view of gender to be puzzling.